-The consolidated financial statements of the Company as of December 31, 2022 and 2021, and for each of the two years in the period ended December 31, 2022, incorporated by reference in this prospectus, have been audited by M&K CPAS, PLLC, an independent registered public accounting firm.
-Such financial statements are incorporated by reference in reliance upon the report of such firm given their authority as experts in accounting and auditing.
+The consolidated financial statements of the Company as of December 31, 2022 and 2021, and for each of the two years in the period ended December 31, 2022, included in this prospectus, have been audited by M&K CPAS, PLLC, an independent registered public accounting firm.
+Such financial statements are included in reliance upon the report of such firm given their authority as experts in accounting and auditing.